williamloggins/StevenStudy/action-items.md

 - updating tic tac toe board Blake and Steven style

 - chapter 5 practice projects, fantasy game inventory, and list to dict function underneath

+# tic-tac-toe To Do:

+- create a "check-winner" function

+- add turn counter, "if turn is >= 5, then run check-winner function"
+    - or potentially something better

+- consider getting away from for loop (while?)
+    - (while there is no winner, keep going)

+- exception handling
+    - input: (can enter numbers only (1-9) or "i")
+    - game board positions (so they can't overwrite, provide invalid error message)

+- make it to where user can type "I" anytime (for instructions)

+- make separate function for error messages/validation

+- put good, uniform pep8 comments in all functions